Sun Devil® Athletics

 With little to do besides football, players often found creative outlets — some hilarious, some downright wild.
 Talent shows, pranks and legendary stunts became part of the culture.

-Marcus Williams recalled the giant black beetles used to freak out unsuspecting teammates.
+Marcus Williams recalled the giant black beetles that used to freak out unsuspecting teammates.
 Rudy Carpenter recounted making highly touted recruits read their bios while the team mock-cheered.

 Then there was Pat Tillman.
 Always up for a challenge, the fearless linebacker took to jumping off a cliff into a tiny pool of water near a hidden waterfall.